Federal judge rules Texas university that canceled drag show didn’t violate free speech rights

 “FIRE strongly disagrees with the court’s approach to First Amendment analysis and its conclusions.
 We will appeal, and our fight for the expressive rights of these brave college students will continue,” said JT Morris, a senior attorney for FIRE, in a statement.

-Spokespeople for both the university and the university system, who are named in the lawsuit, did not immediately respond to emails requesting comment on Friday.
+University spokesperson Kelly Polden said Friday that they cannot comment on litigation.

 Kacsmaryk, an appointee of former President Donald Trump, previously gained national attention when he issued an unprecedented ruling halting approval of the nation’s most common method of abortion.
-The ruling sparked a legal firestorm, but didn’t go into effect because a separate federal judge essentially ordered the opposite in a different case in Washington.
+The ruling sparked a legal firestorm, but the U.S. Supreme Court has since preserved access to the drug and refused to allow the restriction to take effect as a lawsuit continues.

 Meanwhile, drag shows across the country continue to be targeted by right-wing activists and politicians, with Republican lawmakers in several states, including Texas, proposing restrictions.
 And events nationwide like drag story hours, where drag queens read books to children, have drawn protesters.